OrionStarGIT/EnglishDoc/content/docs/kyma/master/apk-development/docs/06-Navigation.md

 ## Calculate path distance in Cruise mode
 Method name: getNaviPathInfo

 Method description: Calculate the path distance between two points, only support robot in cruise mode.
-And both ponts must in the cruise line.
+And both points must in the cruise line.

 Calling method: